 In Holland the government has chosen a less restrictive approach, the so-called intelligent lockdown.
 Schools, attractions, museums and venues such as bars, restaurants and sport clubs are closed, events have been cancelled and only people are to work from home as much as possible.

-But while official guidelines advise people 'to stay at home as much as possible', we are allowed to go outside for fresh air as much as we want.
+But while official guidelines (in Dutch) advise people 'to stay at home as much as possible', we are allowed to go outside for fresh air as much as we want.
 Obviously, as long as we do it safely, in other words if we stay 1.5 m apart from people (with the exception of members of your household and children of 12 years and under) and don't go out in groups of more than 2 people.

 Despite coronavirus, cycling is encouraged by the government - both for the daily commute and recreation.
 Travelling by bike is considered safer than using public transport and it's a good way for many people to get some much needed exercise.
 So what is it like on the cycle paths with all the restrictions?